wangxiaoq/dslabfs/README.md

 			make uninstall
 		this may require you to type your password.

-Welcome to visit our laboratory websites:
+Welcome to visit our laboratory website:
 	http://dslab.lzu.edu.cn/